 OIB stands for “osobni identifikacijski broj”.
 It is a personal identification number given to residents and citizens in Croatia, similar to a social security number in the United States.

 The OIB consists of eleven random numbers that do not correlate to your personal identity for security purposes.

-When you get an OIB, you’ll be given a one-page two-part document that can serve as identification in conjunction with a photo ID like your passport.
-The top half is informational and can be detached.
-The bottom half is your official OIB number.
-When registering for state health insurance or applying for residency, you’ll need to provide bottom half of the document.
+When you get an OIB, you’ll be given a one-page two-part document that can serve as identification in conjunction with a photo ID like your passport, until such time that you get a national Croatian identification card.

 You will need an OIB if: